Trump's minority outreach off to rough start

 Jason Miller, a spokesman for Trump, dismissed that perception.

-"Mr. Trump is committed to being a President for all Americans, and unlike Hillary Clinton, that includes campaigning hard for everyone's vote," said Miller, as he knocked Clinton for her relatively light public schedule.
-"Mr. Trump knows that by working together we can improve economic opportunities for everyone, make our communities safe and break up Washington's rigged system that has left too many behind."
+"Mr. Trump is committed to being a president for all Americans, and unlike Hillary Clinton, that includes campaigning hard for everyone's vote," said Miller, as he knocked Clinton for her relatively light public schedule.
+"Mr. Trump knows that by working together, we can improve economic opportunities for everyone, make our communities safe and break up Washington's rigged system that has left too many behind."

 Ahead of Trump's scheduled visit to an African-American church in Detroit on Saturday, a New York Times report suggested Trump's latest diversity stop would be scripted by his advisers.
 After receiving advance questions from Bishop Wayne Jackson for Saturday's question-and-answer session, Trump's advisers prepared an eight-page transcript of replies for the candidate.